YuzhongHuang/DataScience16CTW/files/Project_Proposal.md

 ## MVP

-We will create a basic visualization tool that can create a virtual brain MRI image based chosen age, nWBV, gender and other attributes.
+We will create a basic visualization tool that can create a virtual brain MRI image based their clinical dementia ratings.

 ## Stretch Goals